-It is unlawful to import, develop, field-test and release any 'new organism' without approval from the Environmental Protection Authority.
-If there is uncertainty about whether an entity is a GMO (or even an 'organism' or 'new organism'), there is a formal determination the Environmental Protection Authority can undertake pursuant to the HSNO Act (s 26).
+It is unlawful to import, develop, field-test and release any 'new organism' without approval from the EPA.
+If there is uncertainty about whether an entity is a GMO (or even an 'organism' or 'new organism'), there is a formal determination the EPA can undertake pursuant to the HSNO Act (s 26).
 The HSNO Act is enforced at the New Zealand border under section 28 of the Biosecurity Act 1993.

 The case studies evaluated in this paper highlight a complicated regulatory framework with many 'grey' areas.
-The current regulatory framework may permit gene editing for pest control in containment and for release, as each application is assessed on a case by case basis.
-An application would need to be made to the Environmental Protection Authority (EPA) for approval under the HSNO Act for development and field testing in containment.
+The current regulatory framework may permit gene editing for pest control in containment and for release, as each application is assessed on a case-by-case basis.
+An application would need to be made to the EPA for approval under the HSNO Act for development and field testing in containment.
 Further applications would be required for release from containment, and controls may be imposed by the EPA.
-The HSNO Act further prescribes the mandatory assessment and decision-making process for applications, including a risk assessment of the new organism's effect on native species, biodiversity, and natural habitats13.
-The EPA will decline the application if the minimum standards cannot be met.
+The HSNO Act further prescribes the mandatory assessment and decision-making process for applications, including a risk assessment of the new organism's effect on native species, biodiversity and natural habitats.14 The EPA will decline the application if the minimum standards cannot be met.

-The following legislation and associated amendments require evaluation alongside the Hazardous Substances and New Organisms Act 1996, for pest control using gene editing technologies (See Figure 3):
+The following legislation and associated amendments require evaluation alongside the HSNO Act, for pest control using gene editing technologies (see Figure 3):

-- Animal Welfare Act 1999 and the Animal Welfare Amendment Act (No 2) 2015 (Animal Welfare Act) - Agricultural Compounds and Veterinary Medicines Act 1997(ACVM Act) - Biosecurity Act 1993 (Biosecurity Act) Conservation Act 1987 (Conservation Act)
+- Animal Welfare Act 1999.

+- Agricultural Compounds and Veterinary Medicines Act 1997 (ACVM Act).

+- Biosecurity Act 1993 (Biosecurity Act).

+- Conservation Act 1987 (Conservation Act).

+- Resource Management Act 1991 (RMA).